jqhoogland/rationalia-starter/LW/Posts/Swiss Political System— More than You ever Wanted to Know (I.).md

 chapter: null
 synchedAt: '2022-08-30T08:16:34.112Z'
 ---

-# Swiss Political System: More than You ever Wanted to Know (I.)
+# Swiss Political System: More Than You Ever Wanted to Know (I.)